Heartworm Signs

 Treatment

-Treatment for canine heartworm is effective, even during
+Treatment for canine Heartworm is effective, even during

 advanced stages of the disease.
 A medication called an